Name Changes / Changing Your Name – Connecticut

 - Name changes for adoption can generally be done during the adoption process.

-- Women who wish to take their husband’s last name after marriage can do so without going through Probate Court.
+- Anyone wishing to change their name to their spouse’s after marriage can do so without going through Probate Court.

-- Women who wish to have their maiden name or previous married name restored after a divorce must ask for a name change from the same court that issued the divorce decree.
+- Anyone wishing to return to their maiden name or previous married name after a divorce must ask for a name change from the same court that issued the divorce decree.
 A detailed description of the process and the law is available at the Connecticut Judicial Branch Law Libraries: Connecticut Law About Name Changes webpage, http://www.jud.ct.gov/lawlib/law/namechange.htm

 Changing Your Name on Other Records